eleasvrahnos/satellite-telemetry-system/README.md

 ## Step 2: Telemetry Ingestion Service

 For this step, I have created a new file, ``server.py``, to allow intaking all data sent through to a server socket.
-To support the **bonus task** of receiving data from multiple UDP ports, the file creates a "thread" for each of the ports (in the sample implementation, 3 of them) through ``asyncio`` methods, and listens for any data sent through any of the ports, while noting what port (satellite) the data came from.
+To support the **bonus task** of receiving data from multiple UDP ports, the file creates an instance for each of the ports (in the sample implementation, 3 of them) through ``asyncio`` methods, and listens for any data sent through any of the ports, while noting what port (satellite) the data came from.

 When I was first thinking about how to tackle simulating multiple UDP ports, I thought about using plain multithreading.
 I could simulate one thread per port and then combine them all.
 However, I looked more into how that would affect scalability and efficiency.
 I knew multithreading can be optimized on, since its eventual resource overhead and blocking calls could negatively affect the hypothetical "million packets a second" scenario.
 After doing some resarch, I found that the ``asyncio`` module supports single-thread event loops, which would help alleviate this problem.
-It uses coroutines to switch between routines within one thread.
-Although this took a lot of research to be able to implement correctly, it will cause less memory overhead for bigger-scale versions.
+It uses coroutines to switch between tasks within one thread.
+Although this took a lot of research to be able to implement correctly, it will cause less memory overhead for larger-scale versions.

 Furthermore, I have made some small design choices that can help affect readability and performance, including: